pytorch/ignite/docs/source/metrics.rst

 ..
 Note ::

-    Most of implemented metrics are adapted to distributed computations and reduce their internal states across the GPUs before computing metric value.
-This can be helpful to run the evaluation on multiple nodes/GPU instances with a distributed data sampler.
-Following code snippet shows in detail how to adapt metrics:
+    Most of implemented metrics are adapted to distributed computations and reduce their internal states across supported devices before computing metric value.
+This can be helpful to run the evaluation on multiple nodes/GPU instances/TPUs with a distributed data sampler.
+Following code snippet shows in detail how to use metrics:

     .. code-block:: python